Omri-Ma/ai_blog_app/README.md

 # AI Blog Generator Project

-- The AI Blog Generator is a Django-based web application designed to simplify the process of
-- creating blog articles using OpenAI's language model.
-This project integrates user
-- registration and login functionalities, providing a personalized experience for content generation.
+ The AI Blog Generator is a Django-based web application designed to generate a blog post from a YouTube video link using OpenAI's language model.
+This project integrates user registration and login functionalities, providing a personalized experience for content generation.

 ## Features